hansos/DynDns/readme.md

 - A Zone record for the domain and necessary zone records must be defined using the aws client or the aws web console.
 - The aws client must be installed on the machine, and should be initiated with Access Key and a secret key.

+## Limitations

+- The solution needs access to a web service returning your computer's public IP address.
+- The Only IPv4 are tested (and supported), but it should be a short way to fix this.

 ## Installation

 ### On Linux servers